 Launched in 2013, 8chan was an imageboard site similar in structure to 4chan.
 The site was shut down in August 2019 after being used to share manifestos linked to three mass shootings in the United States and New Zealand.

-8chan was built as a discussion platform to circumvent what it’s creator, Fredrick Brennan, perceived as a loss of free speech on the Internet.
-8chan is affiliated with hate-groups (such as neonazis, alt-righters, and misogynists) and illegal activity.
+8chan was originally built as a discussion platform to circumvent what it’s creator, Fredrick Brennan, perceived as the Internet’s “loss of free speech.”
+8chan is affiliated with hate-groups (such as neonazis, alt-righters, and misogynists) and illegal activities.

 The site gained traction after the popular imageboard site 4chan banned posts affiliated with Gamergate (a widespread harassment campaign against women and progressivism in the gaming community).

 It was blacklisted by Google in 2015 and taken off the clearnet completely in the aftermath of the El Paso, Poway, and Christchurch mass shootings.

 8chan users anonymously discuss controversial or harmful topics that have been flagged and banned by other imageboard sites, such as 4chan.
 Despite its original rule—Do not post, request, or link to any content illegal in the United States of America.
 Do not create boards with the sole purpose of posting or spreading such content—the site contains topics about illegal activities and hate-filled discussion.

 This platform has been linked to radicalizing shooters, who often post manifestos in the moments or days prior to committing attacks.
 Manifestos typically include references to previous shooters, descriptions of the forthcoming attack (e.g. weapon types), and racially or politically-motivated reasons behind the attack.